mindplace/stack-for-yourself/_posts/2016-05-01-coding-community.md

 ## Start here
 Local events and meetups are great ways to get involved with other developers, learn, contribute, and make connections.
 Don't wait until you are ready to look for work: let it be a part of what it means for you to become a web developer in the first place.

-You can potentially [pick up on where software is needed](https://medium.com/making-lost-my-name/the-scent-of-software-3bba0d9ab36e#.alat0k7z7) that you can then build, especially if you work around others.

 <hr>

 ### Podcasts